-Data Security
+Data security

 Procedures are in place to ensure that information is being managed in accordance with legislation and that data is held accurately and securely.
-The Park Authority has no reported nor recorded instances of data loss in the year to 31 March 2020.
+The Park Authority has no reported nor recorded instances of data loss in the year to 31 March 2022.

-The second iteration of Cyber Essentials + accreditation was achieved in the year.
+The second iteration of Cyber Essentials + accreditation was achieved in 2019/20.
 We continue to review our digital practices and infrastructure to ensure they remain fit for purpose and that all reasonable steps are taken to minimise the risk of data loss or compromise of systems due to Cyber Attacks.
-Work is currently underway on a Cyber Security Policy and Digital Working Strategy with both to be adopted in 2020/21.